vertis/vertis-io/_posts/2013-12-16-unauthorised-litecoin-mining.md

 By this stage I'd already revoked the key (as suggested in the email).
 So I quickly shut the instances down, while I would have liked to preserve them for forensics, I just couldn't afford to leave them running while waiting for Amazon support (I do not pay for support, since this is just my private account that I dabble with).

 After taking stock for a few moments, I detached one of the volumes and attached it to another instance.
 Having a poke around confirmed what I had already guessed.
-The unauthorised user had been mining litecoin with the mining pool pool-x.eu.
+The unauthorised user had been mining litecoin with the mining pool (pool-x.eu)[http://pool-x.eu].

-I've emailed pool-x.eu asking them to suspend the account, but I've yet to receive a reply.
+I've emailed (pool-x.eu)[http://pool-x.eu] asking them to suspend the account, but I've yet to receive a reply.

 What have I learned from this experience?

-## Enable billing alerts -
+## Enable billing alerts
 Given I spend about $60-80 a month with Amazon usually, I could have been warned MUCH earlier.
 Needless to say, now that the horse has bolted I've enabled the horse bolting detector.

 ## Check GitHub